kswope/book-learnin/README.md

 >Using delegation to hide tight coupling is not the same as decoupling the code.

-> Duck types are public interfaces that are not tied to any specific class.

 #### Writing Inheritable Code

 ##### Recognize the Antipatterns